OphidiaBigData/PyOphidia/README.rst

 Additional information on the methods
 """""""""""""""""""""""""""""""""""""
-Docstrings are available for the Workflow, Experiment and Task classes.
-To get additional information run:
+Docstrings are available for the Client, Cuve, Workflow, Experiment and Task classes.
+To get additional information run for example:

 .. code-block:: python

-	from PyOphidia import Workflow, Experiment, Task
+	from pyophidia import Client
-	help(Workflow)
-	help(Experiment)
-	help(Task)
+	help(Client)

 Run a workflow experiment with the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^